EdenWise/hjcrc/hjcrc.md

 • Right Recruitment Requirements: 1) War must be declared on the Jews, and 2) that the M.O. of this war is bad behavior, evil exclusion.

-• Symbol add Good and Evil, tree of Life?

 • Temptations create Gods and corruption

-• Eight abandoned by Jews, some, many(?) still assume its theirs -- combative right using it to build sin/affiliation/protection: red herring, bad businesses
+• Eight abandoned by Jews---the right has claimed it as theirs---combative right using it to build sin/affiliation/protection; lacks being fair because they have more numbers: red herring, bad business.

-• **Right assumes: angel creation, muck control, aims to please (males?!?)**
+\+ *Right has assumed (mostly): angel creation, muck maintenance, aims-to-please/Jew-satisfaction (males?!?).*

 • "May old acquaintance, be forgot..."
-Most injuries happen on New Years Eve (yearly flood begins here)
+Most suicides happen on New Years Eve (yearly flood begins here).

-• Right always creating extreme male artifice 88ing, looks like, is?!, a competition, it is the bad behavior, rewarded for it

 • Svg_jews: 1 to 11!
 Ruth going to Judah.